ionStici/frontend/6-tools/git/intro.md

 - **Version Control System** - a software that tracks and manages changes to files over time.

 _Version Control Systems_ allow users to revisit earlier versions of the files, compare changes between versions, undo changes, collaborate and share, combine changes and more.

+Thus, **Git** is a software that allows you to keep track of changes made to a project over time.
+It works by recording and storing changes you make to a project, then allowing you to reference them as needed.

 Git is _(primarily)_ a **Terminal Tool**.
 To use it, we run various git commands in a Unix Shell.